The Quest for the Best

 After that heart break, it took us years to find a comparable replacement that lived up to that same level of quality, softness, absorbency and durability.
 Those towels had opened our eyes to a whole new world of post-bath luxury, and the genie would NOT go back in the bottle.
 So we dabbled in a dozen or more different brands of bamboo towels, ordering samples from all corners of the globe.

 We washed, we dried, we daubed, we shimmied.
 But we were not about to settle for anything less than the very best.
-Eventually, we came up with a winner, and those are the towels we proudly sell in our San Luis Obispo brick-n-mortar shop and online.
+Eventually, we came up with a winner, and those are the towels we proudly sold for many years in our San Luis Obispo brick-n-mortar shop.
+Now you can order them online from our partners at Sleep Bamboo.

 Our exhaustive research led us to many brands of bamboo towels, and a tremendous range in quality.
 Some towels were exceptionally soft but just didn’t seem very absorbent.
 Others were just too easy to snag on jewelry, on finger nails, or in the dryer.
 And some just didn’t seem to have the softness or the fluffiness that we’d come to count on from a great bamboo towel.